 Compiles all BookWyrm themes, which are *.scss files listed in bookwyrm/static/css/themes.

 Migrate static assets to either a Docker container or to an S3-compatible "bucket", depending on the context.
+See Django's collectstatic for more detail.

 Re-populates Redis streams (user feeds).
 You will not usually need to run this unless there is an error that wipes out your user feeds for some reason.
 You can specify which stream using the --stream argument.